30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 12. Take out the trash

 Trash can make a home feel dirtier than it actually is because odors build up quickly.
-Taking it out resets your space instantly and gives you a tiny win right away.
-It’s that feeling of literally taking things out of the house that you don’t need anymore that makes you feel good (or is it just me?)
+Literally taking out stuff out of the house resets your space instantly and gives you a tiny win right away.

 13. Do a 2-minute bathroom refresh